dasch-swiss/beol/README.md

 Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).

+## Structure

+* app module
+    * app component

+* contact: contact page

+* correspondence: customised page for correspondences

+* error: customised error page

+* introduction: customised page for LEOO introductions

+* landing-page: home page with a presentation of BEOL, LEOO introductions and correspondences, BEBB correspondences, technical background

+* properties: Knora constants properties

+* resource: customised page for all resources other than letter and person types
+    * letter: customised page for letter type
+    * person: customised page for person type

+* search-results: result list of the simple or advanced searches (the search bar comes from @knora/search)

+* services: specific services of BEOL (the other services come from @knora/core)

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).